cosmology-api/cosmology.api/docs/quickstart.rst

 libraries that cosmology library might support), without even having a single cosmology library as a run-time dependency.

-If you didn't understand the previous paragraph, don't worry, the previous section -- :doc:`doc introducing Python's typing and Protocols </introduction>` -- explains the concepts in more detail.
-Alternatively, we hope the examples in this Quick Start are sufficient you can just jump right in.
+If you didn't understand the previous paragraph, don't worry, the :doc:`Introduction to Python Typing and Protocols </introduction>` explains the concepts in more detail.
+Alternatively, we hope the examples in this Quick Start are sufficient that you can just jump right in.

 Protocol hierarchy